nextstrain/fauna/README.md

 The fauna database stores viral sequences and serological data in [RethinkDB](RETHINKDB.md).
 The current database and scripts are designed around influenza, Ebola and Zika viruses, but with the intention of provided a general purpose tool.

 _Note: In most cases, it will be easier to pass augur a self-prepared FASTA file than to use fauna with the overhead of launching a RethinkDB instance.
-If you are new to Nextstrain, we suggest you skip fauna and proceed to directly to augur._
+If you are new to Nextstrain, we suggest you skip fauna and proceed to directly to Augur._

 ### vdb